aryklein/docs/docker/swarm.rst

 Personal Docker Swarm notes
 ===========================

+These notes were taken from the official Docker site.
+It's almost a copy-paste of the most important commands.
+If you look for a better reference, please visit the `Docker site <https://docs.docker.com/engine/swarm/>`_.

 Docker Swarm provides native clustering functionality for Docker containers, which turns a group of Docker engines into a single, virtual Docker engine.